Cross Connection Control

 "Only a master plumber or journey plumber possessing certification shall be authorized to certify the installation and testing of mechanical cross connection control devices."

-The County maintains a courtesy list of plumbers who are registered with the County and are authorized to perform backflow installation, testing and repair in Charles County.
+The County maintains a courtesy list of Registered Backflow Testers who are registered with the County and are authorized to perform backflow installation, testing and repair in Charles County.

 DPW–Utilities does not endorse or recommend any company on this list, nor does it set pricing by these companies.
 DPW–Utilities suggests that customers obtain several estimates before hiring a plumbing firm to test your backflow preventer or provide any other plumbing services.

 The Cross Connection Control Specialist is also responsible for the County's Hydrant Meter Program.
 Charles County rents hydrant meters only to licensed contractors.
 The County does not rent hydrant meters for residential purposes.
-Please follow this Hydrant Meter link to get more information on hydrant meters, and contact the Cross Connection Control Specialist at 301-609-5606 to check on meter availability.
+Hydrant Meter FAQs will provide more information on hydrant meters.
+Or you may contact the Cross Connection Control Specialist at 301-609-5606 to check on meter availability.

-If you are an existing hydrant meter customer and need to report your monthly meter reading, please click here.
+If you are an existing hydrant meter customer, report your monthly meter reading.